Discover more from Tech World With Milan Newsletter

 Environment parity - All environments should be the same.

-Administrative processes - Things like DB migrations or batched jobs.
-Run them as a separate function from the application.
+Administrative processes—Such as DB migrations or batched jobs—should be run as a separate function from the application.

 Port binding - Mapping application ports to actual ports on the Cloud infrastructure.